Kovaleski-Research-Lab/meta_atom_rnn/README.md

    -v /home/{your_pawprint}/Documents/code:/develop/code \
    -v /home/agkgd4/Documents/data:/develop/data \
    -v /home/{your_pawprint}/Documents/results:/develop/results \
-   -v ~/.kube:/root/.kube kovaleskilab/meep_ml:launcher
+   -v ~/.kube:/root/.kube
    ```

   - Note: You may prefer a conda environment instead of a docker container for launching Kubernetes jobs.
-A barebones environment should have jinja2 installed (not necessary to install kubernetes in the conda environment if you used snap install per the Kubernetes link in item 1.
+A barebones environment should have jinja2 installed (not necessary to install kubernetes in the conda environment if you used `snap install` per the Kubernetes link in item 1.
-  - Note: The dataset subset is located on Marge and Kubernetes is already installed.
+  - Note: The data subset is located on Marge and Kubernetes is already installed.

 ### Running the code